Zoisite Gemstones

 Tanzanite Gemstone

-There are three gemstone members of the zoisite species; tanzanite, thulite and anyolite.
-Zoisite is composed of calcium aluminum silicate and has a hardness of 6.5 to 7 on the Mohs scale.
-When found in distinct crystals (rather than in massive form) it has quite a high refractive index, which is just slightly lower than that of spinel.
+The zoisite species includes three notable gemstones: tanzanite, thulite, and anyolite.
+Composed of calcium aluminum silicate, zoisite has a hardness of 6.5 to 7 on the Mohs scale.
+When it forms distinct crystals instead of massive chunks, it boasts a high refractive index, just a touch lower than that of spinel.

 |